 Blame it on holiday cheer, but we decided to share our best tips on creating a great, search engine optimized blog.
 These tips are geared towards those who may have a background in writing, but haven’t written web content, or those who are subject matter experts who suddenly got saddled with the task by some unknown committee.
 You’re welcome to also take a seat if you’re a bright-eyed new grad looking to conquer the content marketing world.
 If you’re none of the three, and you just want to improve your skills a bit, we’ll take that as well.
+If you’re a business owner we can even write your blog posts for you through our local SEO, national SEO, and ecommerce SEO packages.
 Blame the eggnog, but we’re feeling generous:

 #1 Pick Your Topic

 Sitting down to a blank page is slow torture, even to the most seasoned of writers (we would know).
 However, do not despair: there’s a simple trick to filling that page, or at least your brain, with ideas that not only your team, but also search engines, will love.
 You could call it one simple trick that your competitors wish you didn’t know, but that would feel a bit spammy, wouldn’t it?